curvefi/curve-contract/tests/fixtures/README.md

 All deployment fixtures are [parametrized](https://docs.pytest.org/en/stable/parametrize.html) to work with every pool in [`contracts/pools`](../../contracts/pools).
 To add a new pool to the test suite, create a `pooldata.json` in the same subdirectory.
 You can read about the structure of this JSON file [here](../../contracts/pools/README.md).

 * `gauge_controller`: [`GaugeControllerMock`](../../contrcts/testing/GaugeControllerMock.vy) deployment.
-* `pool_token`: [`CurveToken`](../../contracts/tokens) deployment for the active pool.
 * `registry`: [`Registry`](../../contracts/testing/Registry.vy) deployment, with the active pool added.
 * `swap`: [`StableSwap`](../../contracts/pool-templates) deployment for the pool being tested.
-* `underlying_coins`: A list of mocked token contracts representing the underlying coins in the active pool.
-* `wrapped_coins`: A list of mocked token contracts representing the wrapped coins in the active pool.
-The contract used is determined based on `pooldata.json` for the active pool.
-For pools without lending, these are the same deployments as `underlying_coins`.

 * `zap`: [`Deposit`](../../contracts/pool-templates) deployment for the pool being tested.

 ### `functions.py`